Language experience and the brain laboratory

 Lucía Vaquero (co-supervised by Dr. Virginia Penhune)

-Xiaoqian Chai (Faculty at Johns Hopkins University)
+Xiaoqian Chai (CRC Professor at McGill University)